section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 Let's now start working with our dataset.

 ### Working with the dataset
 We will use the electricity consumption dataset to train the model.
 The dataset shows the monthly electricity consumption of an individual household from `2016-01-01` to `2020-05-01`.

-Download the electricity consumption dataset [here](https://drive.google.com/file/d/15VvheglnHwqZeGygiGI-Prq6pxs2uel9/view?usp=sharing)
+You can download the electricity consumption dataset [here](https://drive.google.com/file/d/15VvheglnHwqZeGygiGI-Prq6pxs2uel9/view?usp=sharing).

 The dataset output: